mtti/vscode/README.md

 This repository contains my personal configuration for Visual Studio Code.
-It's available here in public so that I always have easy access to it.
-I don't expect it to be useful to anyone else.
+Available here for my own ease of access and probably not useful for anyone else.

-It's debatable whether anything in this repo is actually copyrightable (other than perhaps this README file) but in case something is, this repository is released under the Apache License, Version 2.0.
+It's debatable whether anything in this repo is actually copyrightable.
+For clarity though, anything copyrightable to me in this repo is released under the Apache License, Version 2.0.

 ## Where to clone this?